Use the Bluetooth Feature on Your Galaxy Tab S

 - If requested, verify that the passkey matches on both devices and touch OK.

 Note: If you are connecting to an older Bluetooth device, you may be asked for a PIN.
 The default PIN for many devices is four zeros—0000.
 Some devices have PINs specific to the device.
 The PIN will be in the device’s documentation.

-- To make your device visible and discoverable by other device(s), mark the checkbox next to your device name to allow your device to be seen by other devices.
+- To make your tablet visible and discoverable by other device(s), mark the checkbox next to your tablet name to allow your tablet to be seen by other devices.
 When the checkbox is marked, a timeout is displayed next to Visible to all nearby Bluetooth devices.
 If the time reaches 0:00, mark the checkbox again to reset the timer.

 - To unpair a device you have connected to, from the Home screen, touch Apps > Settings > CONNECTIONS tab > Bluetooth .

 - Touch the Settings icon next to the name of the device in the Paired devices list.

 Many of the apps on your tablet let you share content via Bluetooth technology.

 - When using apps like the Gallery and Internet, touch Share via or MORE options and select Share or Share via.